 How to take photos that sell a house or apartment in Colombia

-The difference between an ad that receives messages and one that barely gets any almost always has the same explanation: the photos.
-Here's the practical guide to do it right with your phone.
+The difference between an ad that gets messages and one that doesn't almost always has the same explanation: the photos.
+Here is the practical guide to doing it right with your cell phone.

 IDIOMA DEL ARTÍCULO